 Designed for individuals seeking to become a NY State certified teacher for the first time.
 Leads to certification in the following three areas: Physics grades 7-12, Physics grades 5 and 6, and Students with Disabilities Generalist (special education) grades 7-12.
 Leads to both initial and professional certification.

 The application process is managed by the Center for Graduate Studies.
 Applicants must present:

 - A baccalaureate degree from an accredited four-year college or university with a minimum GPA of 3.0 on a 4.0 scale.

 - An academic major in the program discipline or equivalent (minimum 30 credits in the discipline).

 - GRE or MAT exam scores

 - SUNY has adopted a new admission requirement for initial certification teacher preparation programs effective fall 2015.
-Anyone applying to the fall 2015 semester and beyond must take and submit scores for either the GRE or Miller Analogies Test (MAT) to be considered for admission to a graduate education program here at The College at Brockport.
+Anyone applying to the fall 2015 semester and beyond must take and submit scores for either the GRE or Miller Analogies Test (MAT) to be considered for admission to a graduate education program here at SUNY Brockport.

 * Additionally, New York State Education Department (NYSED) requires teachers-in-training to complete specific liberal arts core coursework, Pre-Professional Core courses in Adolescent Psychology and Personal Health, and specific workshops prior to student teaching.
 Contact department for specific advisement.